Integration questions in separably good characteristics: Springer isomorphisms and -formalism

 As $\Lie(\Frob) = 0$ the $p$-morphism $\mathfrak{w'_2} \rightarrow k$ is split (as a $p$-morphism).
 Let $s :\Lie(\mathbb{G}_a) \rightarrow \mathfrak{w}_2'$ be the resulting splitting.

 Even though $\Lie(\mathbb{G}_a)$ and $\mathfrak{w}_2$ are integrable, this splitting does not lift into a morphism of algebraic $k$-groups.
-The field $k$ being perfect one only needs to check it on $k$ points.
-The vertical morphisms inducing the identity morphism on $k$-points, if the lifting $s : \Lie(\mathbb{G}_a) \rightarrow \mathfrak{w_2}'$ were integrable into a morphism of algebraic groups $\sigma : \mathbb{G}_a(k) \rightarrow W'_2(k)$ such that $\Lie(\sigma)_k = s_k$, the lower exact sequence of the above commutative diagram of algebraic groups would be split (the $\Lie$-functor being left exact).
+The field $k$ being perfect, one only needs to check this on $k$ points.
+As the vertical morphisms induce the identity morphism on $k$-points if the lifting $s : \Lie(\mathbb{G}_a) \rightarrow \mathfrak{w_2}'$ were integrable into a morphism of algebraic groups $\sigma : \mathbb{G}_a(k) \rightarrow W'_2(k)$ such that $\Lie(\sigma)_k = s_k$, the lower exact sequence of the above commutative diagram of algebraic groups would be split (because the $\Lie$-functor is left exact).
 According to the previous remark on $k$-points, the following exact sequence would then also be split: